 - UT-31.
 Provide a wastewater disposal system that ensures public health and safety, and protects the environment. - UT-32.
 Require wastewater connections for all new development, including single family plats, unless otherwise allowed by state or county regulations. - UT-33.
 Encourage homeowners with septic systems to connect to wastewater systems where available.
 Allow existing single family homes with septic systems to continue to use septic systems, provided they remain in compliance with Seattle-King County Public Health requirements.
-If existing septic systems fail to maintain compliance with Seattle-King County Public Health requirements are required to connect to the wastewater system where available.
+If existing septic systems fail to maintain compliance with Seattle-King County Public Health standards and cannot be brought into compliance, homeowners are required to connect to the wastewater system where available.